dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Where:

-MaxLLestimatesDFE - Is a file with one row and two columns that you get after running step 3.
-This list the maximum likelihood estimate of the shape and scaled parameters of the compound DFEf distribution.
+MaxLLestimatesDFE - Is a file with one row and two columns that you get after running step 4.
+This list the maximum likelihood estimate of the shape and scale parameters of the compound DFEf distribution.

 P_allele_at_f - This is the proportion of variants at a certain frequency f given a demographic history and that the variants evolve according to a certain distribution of fitness effects.